LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 When `numConnectionsPerThreadLocal=1`, be aware that connection-related errors will cause the client request to fail with a status 500 Server Error.
 In addition, this failure will not purge all bad connections and so clients may see multiple errors.
 This can occur when there is a database failover event, for example.
 When `numConnectionsPerThreadLocal=0` and `validationTimeout` is configured (see above), connections are validated each time before they are used.
 In this case, the chance of a client request failing due to a bad database connection is much lower.

-If clients need to be protected from this type of error in addition to achieving high concurrency, the recommendation is to set `numConnectionsPerThreadLocal=0` and scale out multiple instances of the IBM FHIR Server over a larger number of smaller nodes instead of a smaller number of larger nodes.
+If clients need to be protected from this type of error in addition to achieving high concurrency, the recommendation is to set `numConnectionsPerThreadLocal=0` and scale out multiple instances of the LinuxForHealth FHIR Server over a larger number of smaller nodes instead of a smaller number of larger nodes.
 This helps to reduce contention on the mutex locks protecting the application server connection pool.

 Each JTA datasource should be configured in its own `.xml` server configuration file and placed into `{fhir-server-home}/configDropins/overrides` where it will be picked up automatically by Liberty Profile on startup.

 ## 3.2.
 Transaction Timeout

 Long transactions consume significant resources so to protect the system, Liberty will time-out a transaction after 2 minutes (120s) by default.
-When a transaction times out, Liberty will forcibly close any database connection currently executing a statement and the IBM FHIR Server will return an HTTP 500 response to the caller.
-The maximum transaction time can be modified using the `<transaction>` element in the Liberty server configuration and, by default, the IBM FHIR Server will set this from  the `FHIR_TRANSACTION_MANAGER_TIMEOUT` variable as described in Section 3.3.1.3 Database Access TransactionManager Timeout of the [IBM FHIR Server User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide/#331-the-jdbc-persistence-layer).
+When a transaction times out, Liberty will forcibly close any database connection currently executing a statement and the LinuxForHealth FHIR Server will return an HTTP 500 response to the caller.
+The maximum transaction time can be modified using the `<transaction>` element in the Liberty server configuration and, by default, the LinuxForHealth FHIR Server will set this from  the `FHIR_TRANSACTION_MANAGER_TIMEOUT` variable as described in Section 3.3.1.3 Database Access TransactionManager Timeout of the [IBM FHIR Server User's Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide/#331-the-jdbc-persistence-layer).

 The following table summarizes how the transaction timeout is used for different request types: